K3nKanekii/K3nKanekii/README.md

 ---

 ### 🧑‍💻 About Me:
-- 🇬🇷 Based in Greece
+- 🇬🇷 Based In Greece
-- 🎮 I love working with others on game development projects
+- 🎮 I Love Working With Others On Game Development Projects
-- 🔧 FiveM developer working on the ESX framework mostly
+- 🔧 FiveM Developer
-- 😇 I love watching anime and im very chill
+- 😇 I Love Watching Anime And Im Very Chill If You Are Also Chill
 - 📨 You can reach me on Discord: **gnwstos.**

 ---